-IF THE TAMPER-RESIST FEATURE HAS BEEN ACTIVATED, REFER TO TAMPER-RESIST FEATURE DESCRIPTION ON PAGE 17 FOR REMOVAL INSTRUCTIONS.
+IF THE TAMPER RESIST FEATURE HAS BEEN ACTIVATED, REFER TO TAMPER RESIST FEATURE DESCRIPTION ON PAGE 19 FOR REMOVAL INSTRUCTIONS

 Remove the alarm from the mounting bracket by rotating the alarm in the direction of the "OFF" arrow on the cover.
+To disconnect the AC power harness, squeeze the locking arms on the sides of the Quick Connector while pulling the connector away from the bottom of the alarm.